Did you notice how many of God of War’s big reveals were hiding in plain sight?

 Freya mentions mistletoe being a very dangerous weapon when you return to her home sometime after Atreus is given mistletoe arrows by one of the dwarves.
 If you’re unfamiliar with Norse mythology, this irrational aversion to mistletoe won’t mean anything to you.
 If you are, however, you’ll instantly make the connection that Baldur must be her son, given her reaction to mistletoe of all things.

-In the more common readings of North mythology, Baldur is a god whom nothing can hurt, except mistletoe.
+In the more common readings of Norse mythology, Baldur is a god whom nothing can hurt, except mistletoe.
 (Loki pranks him by asking someone to throw a mistletoe at him, killing Baldur and starting a chain of events that would eventually lead to Ragnarok).

 It’s hard not to connect these dots if you know even a little about these characters, but here’s how God of War gets around that.
 If you’re unaware of the significance of these people, you will just trust in Freya’s wisdom that the arrows are dangerous, just as Kratos does when he tells Atreus to do as she says.